stevescilar/stevescilar/README.md

 > A good traveler has no fixed plans and is not intent on arriving.
   Lao Tzu.

-> - 🔭 I’m currently working on -   IbringPos System
+> - 🔭 I’m currently working on something interesting
 > - 🌱 I’m currently learning ... - React Js and Postgre
 > - 💬 Ask me about ...
 Web Development & Graphic Design
 >